Fiction

 To order

-Check out my true crime series, The World of Murder (published in individual books)
+Check out my true crime series, The World of Murder (Series)

 In the World of Murder, A Collection of True Crime mysteries, Detectives Jack O’Roarke and Stella Garcia, two murder cops, seek out killers on the streets of New York City.
 Their investigations take them from the sleazy world of strip joints to Manhattan’s upper Eastside.
 Poor and rich alike, no one is exempt from murder.
 O’Roarke and Garcia are stars at NYPD with their careful forensic investigative skills and just plain, solid cop work.